Why is Peter Lik Famous?

 - Lik Gallery Washington, D.C.

-Whether Peter Lik's photos are valuable or not depends on your definition of valuable.
-If you consider value to be akin to investing in the stock market then it's interesting to note that there are many Peter Lik prints for sale on the aftermarket on 3rd party sites like eBay, Invaluable and Art Brokerage for much lower prices than the original retail prices quoted above.
+Whether Lik's photos are valuable or not depends on your definition of valuable.
+It's interesting to note that there are many of his prints for sale on the aftermarket on 3rd party sites like eBay, Invaluable and Art Brokerage for much lower prices than the original retail prices quoted above.
 Lik himself was quoted in the New York Times article as saying, “It’s like a Mercedes-Benz.
 You drive it off the lot, it loses half its value.”
-On the other hand, if your definition of valuable is defined by how artwork makes you feel emotionally then I would certainly hope that you've purchased a Peter Lik because you enjoy the art.
+On the other hand, if your definition of valuable is defined by how artwork makes you feel emotionally then I would certainly hope that you've made the purchase because you enjoy the art.

-With so much financial success one would think that Peter Lik's photography is unique and significantly better in quality that any other photographer.
+The Peter Lik photography style is defined by highly-saturated, wide-angle landscapes often photographed with a panoramic camera.
+With so much financial success one would think that Lik's photography is unique and significantly better in quality that any other photographer.
 The truth is that there are a number of photographers like Peter Lik and similar in style such as myself.
 Until recent years, nature photography was a relatively close knit community of like-minded outdoor enthusiasts and many of the locations that Lik sells in his galleries could be found in just about all of our photo collections.
-The difference is that Peter Lik brought these locations to the general public via his galleries in high-tourist traffic locations.
+The difference is that Lik brought these locations to the general public via his galleries in high-tourist traffic locations.
 Nature photographers travel more and look at a lot more photos than the average art collector.
 What are recycled ideas to an experienced photographer can often times be the first time for a non-photographer.
 Business-savvy photographers recognize that and offer a healthy dose of these types of fine art prints for sale.
 I recall the first time I ever saw photos of Antelope Canyon and Mesa Arch was at the old Lik Gallery on San Francisco's Pier 39.
 I was relatively new to photography at the time around 2001-2002 so I wasn't aware of all the iconic locations.
-Later on I had found out that these photos were actually quite commonly found in other photographer's portfolios and that continues to this day.
+Later on I had found out that some of these photos were actually quite commonly found in other photographer's portfolios and that continues to this day.